 GCCS – Sixty Years of Excellence – Forrest Latta (alternate)

-This year's featured raffle items include: A Derek Norman signed and framed camellia poster of 24 specimen camellia blooms selected from The K. Sawada WinterGarden.
-A Nall Hollis framed giclee reproduction of one of his camellia paintings based on a bloom he received from Bobby Green.
-A Louise Estes framed watercolor painting of a camellia.
-A booklet of reproductions of K. Sawada watercolor originals currently accessioned with the American Camellia Society library in Fort Valley, GA.
+This year's featured raffle item is: A Derek Norman signed and framed camellia poster of 24 specimen camellia blooms selected from The K. Sawada WinterGarden.
+Derek is a member of the American Society of Botanical Artists, with his works exhibited internationally.
+He has won Gold and Silver Gilt Medals at the Royal Horticultural Society in London and he is represented in many private and permanent collections including the Hunt Institute for Botanical Documentation, Pittsburgh, the Library of Congress, the British Museum and the Brooklyn Botanic Garden's Florilegium Society.
+He now is the artist in residence at the Mobile Botanical Gardens.
 Tickets are $5 per ticket; $10 for 3; $15 for 4; $20 for 6; $25 for 7; $30 for 9; $35 for 10; or $40 for 12.
 Raffle tickets may be purchased when you complete your registration for the event online or by mail.
 Raffle to be held during the President's Banquet at Bellingrath Gardens and Home on Saturday, October 22, 2022.

 Mobile Botanical Gardens: K. Sawada WinterGarden